 Mallya’s plea challenging confiscation of properties adjourned by SC

-New Delhi, July 29: The Supreme Court has adjourned hearing on a petition filed by Vijay Mallya, challenging the decision of the Enforcement Directorate to confiscate all his properties.
+New Delhi, July 29: The Supreme Court has adjourned hearing on a petition filed by Vijay Mallya, challenging the decision of the Enforcement Directorate (ED) to confiscate all his properties.
 Mallya allegedly duped a consortium of banks to the tune of Rs 6,200 crore.

 In his appeal, Mallya said he was questioning the power conferred on ED under Fugitive Economic Offenders Act, 2018, for confiscation of all properties of a fugitive economic offender without assessing whether or not the properties under confiscation were part of the alleged "proceeds of crime".